GoDishApp/backend/README.md

 ## Future Features

-Future iterations would include ability to save favorited businesses and a search filter giving users access to search through restaurant photos based on hashtags and geolocations posted on various social media apps.
+Future iterations would include ability to save favorite businesses and implementing a search filter to give users access to search through restaurant photos based on hashtags and geolocations posted on various social media apps.